4 min read

 • Automotive Software Process Improvement Capability dEtermination (ASPICE) — Provides a strategy for software development and a process assessment model for measuring the quality of the development

-These standards provide processes to help with the complexities of ADAS and autonomous vehicles: Electronic brains – using millions of lines of software code to interpret input from multiple sensors – make rapid decisions on varying (and sometimes unpredictable) circumstances and instruct controlling devices on the actions to take.
+These standards provide processes to address the complexities of ADAS and autonomous vehicles.
+Electronic brains – using millions of lines of software code to interpret input from multiple sensors – make rapid decisions in varying (and sometimes unpredictable) circumstances and instruct control devices on the actions to take.

 The standards contain numerous recommendations and guidelines, not all of which will be necessary for every product.
-To avoid wasting money and effort, the most effective application of the standards comes in understanding the intents and demonstrating that your development process satisfies those intents.
+To avoid wasting money and effort, the most effective application of the standards is to understand the intents and demonstrate that your development process satisfies them.

 This may sound like a downward spiral into confusing detail, but it need not be.
 This is where applied expertise can be very valuable.